HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTD32S10.md

 - 3.2.S.1.2 - Structure
     - In the case of a New Chemical Entity (NCE), the structural formula, including relative and absolute stereochemistry, the molecular formula, and the relative molecular mass should be provided.
     -  For Biotech products, the schematic amino acid sequence indicating glycosylation sites or other post-translational modifications and relative molecular mass should be provided, as appropriate.
-- Note: 3.2.S.1.3 is Not in scope of this bundle profile at this time.
+- Note: 3.2.S.1.3 is NOT in scope of this bundle profile at this time.

 ### Implementer Instructions